ozziexsh/comit-react/lessons/01-html-introduction/readme.md

-# Exercise 01 - HTML Introduction
+# Lesson 01 - HTML Introduction

 Let's start off small and create a spinoff of the Hello World application that we went over in the slides.